RENCI/edsreanalysisdoc/README.md

 The notebook can also be run on a local jupyter server by cloning the notebook repo and executing the notebook file.

 ## Release notes:
+v0.9 Original draft release
+v1.0: First Complete dataset.
-v0.6 fixes issue with missing values at year boundaries
+v1.01: fixes python code issue with missing values at year boundaries

 ## Getting started
  The notebook and supporting python class and utilities is available at [git@github.com:RENCI/EDSReanalysis.git](git@github.com:RENCI/EDSReanalysis.git).